minamijoyo/myaws/README.md

 It has many arguments and options and generates huge JSON output.

-But, in most cases, my interesting resources is the same. to manage aws resources by setting your favorite default value.
+But, in most cases, my interesting resources is the same.

 By setting my favorite default values, myaws provides a simple command line interface for managing my aws resources.